Cuboideb/angbandroid/README.txt

 =========================

-An unofficial port of the roguelike Sil to Android.
+An unofficial port of the roguelike Angband to Android.

 This work is based in the excellent port of Angband found here: https://github.com/takkaria/angband-android

 The transparent keyboard was borrowed from here: https://github.com/Shaosil/Android-Sil (with modifications)

-Recommended game experience is with Landscape Orientation and center-player (in-game) option.
+Recommended game experience is with Landscape Orientation and center_player option on.

 Some keyboard shorcuts: